Working with Snakemake

 This way, anyone can take our Snakefile and just update the path to their own sample_list using the config file.

 Snakemake also supports defining an Apptainer or Docker container for each rule (you will have time to work on the Containers tutorial later during the course).
 Analogous to using a rule-specific Conda environment, specify container: "docker://some-account/rule-specific-image" in the rule definition.
-Instead of a link to a container image, it is also possible to provide the path to a *.sif file (= a Singularity image file).
+Instead of a link to a container image, it is also possible to provide the path to an image file somwhere on your filesystem.
 When executing Snakemake, add the --software-deployment-method apptainer (or the shorthand --sdm apptainer) flag to the command line.
 For the given rule, an Apptainer container will then be created from the image or file that is provided in the rule definition on the fly by Snakemake and the rule will be run in this container.

 You can find pre-made Apptainer or Docker images for many tools on https://biocontainers.pro/ (bioinformatics-specific) or on https://hub.docker.com/.